'Game Of Thrones' Emilia Clarke Nude Sex Scene In 'Voice From The Stone'

 The film is directed by Eric D. Howell, who has previously directed short films like Strangers and Ana’s Playground.
 The supernatural psychological thriller’s story is based on the novel of the same name by Silvio Raffo.

 Emilia Clarke’s nude scenes have received great reviews and shocking reaction from fans.
 However, this is not the first time the actress has bared all for her character.
-She has fiercely stripped completely naked for her role in the Game Of Thrones of Daenerys Targaryen, Mother of Dragons.
+She has fiercely stripped completely naked for her role in Game Of Thrones as Daenerys Targaryen, Mother of Dragons.

-The GOT actress had to ditch her ‘no nudity’ contract when she came out of the fire completely naked.
+The GOT actress had to ditch her “no nudity” contract when she came out of the fire completely naked.
 The actress said that she is alright with naked or sex scenes if they are taking the story forward in a meaningful way.
 She added that if it is adding insight to the character and the story then she is “perfectly fine with it.”

 I was followed into a party by a journalist who asked me a question about female empowerment and then quoted me entirely out of context for an outlet I didn’t agree to speak with.
 So I feel now, with the beauty of Instagram I should clarify my statements, if for nothing else than for posterity.
 In drama, if a nude scene forwards a story or is shot in a way that adds insight into characters, I’m perfectly fine with it.
 Sometimes explicit scenes are required and make sense for the characters/story, as they do in Westeros.
 If it’s gratuitous for gratuitous sake, then I will discuss with a director on how to make it more subtle.
 In either case, like a good Mother of Dragons, I’m always in control. #dracarys #bodiesmaybetemplesbutmindsarewhatmatter #MODforreal